 The payment frequency can be annual, semi-annual, quarterly, bi-monthly, monthly, bi-weekly, or weekly.
 Values are rounded to the nearest cent.
 The last payment is adjusted to bring the balance to zero.

-The Commercial Version allows you to use this spreadsheet in your loan or financial advisory business.
-The spreadsheet is unlocked (i.e. not password protected) which allows you to see the calculations and customize the spreadsheet.
+The Commercial Version allows you to use the spreadsheet in your loan or financial advisory business.
+The spreadsheet is not password protected, which means you can see the calculations and customize the spreadsheet.

-The header includes a place for the borrower's name and your company info: View Screenshot.
+The header includes a place for the borrower's name and lender's info: View Screenshot.
 You could customize the header to create a "prepared by" section and include your logo if you wanted: Click Here to see an example.

 The Vertex42 logo and copyright are outside the print area so that they don't show up when you print the schedule.